jsaji/MSA-Banknote-Forgery-ML-Model/README.md

 It is expected that that data set consists of 5 columns (variance, curtosis, skewness, entropy, is_forged) and multiple rows.

 When initialising the ForgeryDetector object, by default:
-* it is assumed that the data does not have headers but has all 5 columns previously mentioned, in alphabetical order.
-If it does have headers, pass the argument 'header' into the model constructor e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', header=0)```.
+* if the data set does not have headers, it is assumed that it has all 5 columns previously mentioned, in alphabetical order.
+If it does have headers, pass the argument ```header``` as 0 into the model constructor e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', header=0)```.
 The data set does not need the columns to be ordered if it has headers as it will be done automatically.
 * the data set is split into training and testing data sets, using 50% (proportion of 0.5) for training and 50% (proportion of 0.5) for testing.
-If desired, this can be changed by passing the argument 'train_split' into the model constructor with the desired proportion e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', train_split=0.8)``` trains the model using 80% (proportion of 0.8) of the data set and tests the model using 20% (proportion of 0.2).
+If desired, this can be changed by passing the argument ```train_split``` into the model constructor with the desired proportion e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', train_split=0.8)``` trains the model using 80% (proportion of 0.8) of the data set and tests the model using 20% (proportion of 0.2).

 The features of the data set can be visualised in pairs and/or triplets by calling ```model.plot_all()```.
-By default, the features are visualised in triplets, but pairs of features can be visualised by adding 'plot_pairs' to the method call e.g. ```model.plot_all(plot_pairs=True)```.
+By default, the features are visualised in triplets, but pairs of features can be visualised by adding ```plot_pairs``` equal to True to the method call e.g. ```model.plot_all(plot_pairs=True)```.
 These visualisation were what deemed the use of the featurse curtosis, skewness and variance to train the model (this triplet had the greatest distinction between forged and not forged).

 Example usage of the ForgeryDetector object can be found in ```main.py```.